An excellent and more unusual way to use up bread that might otherwise go to waste.

 Crusts often get left in our house, so I stash them away in the freezer (along with part slices – mistakes from my appalling bread slicing abilities).
 Sometimes I’ll use them for breadcrumbs but this recipe ensures a lot more bread gets used up.
 A doddle to make and any leftovers can be frozen.

-I like to serve the gnocchi with a roasted tomato sauce, pancetta/bacon pieces (if you’re not vegetarian) and grated Parmesan/Grana Padano.
+I like to serve the gnocchi with a roasted tomato sauce* or a quick sauce using tinned tomatoes, pancetta/bacon pieces (if you’re not vegetarian – perhaps use mushrooms instead) and grated Parmesan/Grana Padano.

 Serves 4-6 (makes about 35 gnocchi)